What is the Culture Monitor?

 Researcher

-Domains: Music
+Domains: Performing Arts, Music and Theatre

 Guidance committee

-• Koen van Eijck (Professor of cultural sociology, Erasmus University (chairman)
+- Koen van Eijck (Professor of cultural sociology, Erasmus University (chairman)

-• Ellen Loots (Assistant Professor in Cultural Economics and Entrepreneurship, Erasmus University)
+- Ellen Loots (Assistant Professor in Cultural Economics and Entrepreneurship, Erasmus University)

-• Dennis Stam (member MT, Heritage and Arts Directorate, Ministry of Education, Culture and Science)
+- Dennis Stam (member MT, Heritage and Arts Directorate, Ministry of Education, Culture and Science)

 Many thanks to

-• Ministry of Education, Culture and Science (Subsidy)
+- Ministry of Education, Culture and Science (Subsidy)

-• Van Ons (Realization of website, dashboard and CMS)
+- Van Ons (Realization of website, dashboard and CMS)

-• Lisa Maatjens (Photography)
+- Lisa Maatjens (Photography)

-• All our discussion partners
+- All our conversation partners and readers

 Want to stay informed?

-With the newsletter of the Boekman Foundation you stay informed of the latest developments surrounding the Culture Monitor.
+Through which channels you reach those people, classic and out of the box. the newsletter of the Boekman Foundation you stay informed of the latest developments surrounding the Culture Monitor.

 Accessibility

 Are you encountering an accessibility problem on this website, or do you have a question or comment?
 Then we would like to hear from you!
-You can contact us via contact form or by calling 020-6243736.
+You can contact us via the contact form or by calling 020-6243736.